keera-studios/keera-hails/README.md

   - [keera-hails-mvc-view](keera-hails-mvc-view/): Interface to the View of any program
   - [keera-hails-mvc-controller](keera-hails-mvc-controller/): Simple controller-handling definitions.

-  A pair Model-View, used needed by the controller, can be wrapped in an *environment*.
+  A pair Model-View, often needed by the controller, can be wrapped in an *environment*.
 The following packages implement a Gtk View and a Gtk environment.
   - [keera-hails-mvc-view-gtk](keera-hails-mvc-view-gtk/): Structure to wrap Gtk views.